The facial recognition world map

 Take ahold of your internet privacy

 As a company offering privacy protection solutions, we are keen on keeping the public in the loop of all the ways their privacy is being compromised.
-One of our products is a VPN, a software that hides your IP address and encrypts the data you send over the internet.
+VPN (Virtual Private Network), a software that hides your IP address and encrypts the data you send over the internet.
 This way, your browsing habits are hidden from your ISP (Internet Service Provider), the government, or anyone else snooping on you through an unprotected network.

 Methodology & Sources